What Can Your Company Do For Me?

 What is a “public records check?”

 In addition to a variety of commercial databases, we look through media reports, internet registration documents, and public records directly at courthouses and tax assessors’ offices wherever they are available.
+Do not be fooled by firms that claim they can check everything over the internet.
+Most public records in the U.S. are not on line.
+If you don't go to courthouses, you may miss critically important information.

 If you use the same databases your competitors do, how do you add value?